We think this TV show stands out for:

-Parents need to know that this series exposes viewers to racial and cultural differences around the world and even thoughtfully touches on disabilities.
+Parents need to know that Franny's Feet exposes viewers to racial and cultural differences around the world and even thoughtfully touches on disabilities.
 Helping others is a central theme, and Franny and her new friends talk openly about their feelings.
 The show combines vocabulary development and global learning with age-appropriate storytelling.

 What's the story?

 In FRANNY'S FEET, 5-year-old Franny Fantootsie (voiced by Phoebe McAuley) slips on customers' shoes in her grandfather's repair shop and finds herself far from home on new adventures with new friends.
 Franny's destinations are determined by the types of shoes she dons: When a customer brings in his vacation sandals to be fixed, Franny ends up in Jamaica, dancing to the music of steel drums.
 Moccasins transport her to a powwow where she learns about the Native American culture.
 And a pair of zoris takes her to a Japanese tea ceremony.
 Franny often finds ways to help the new friends she meets solve problems, and the show even incorporates people with disabilities and draws thoughtful attention to them.

 Is it any good?